platiumsecnet/psnNIDS/psnIDS_features.md

 - Automatically purging out-of-date captured files when the disk reaches threshold usage

-2. Rule-driven NIDS:
+2. Detect well-known attack by rule-driven NIDS:

 - Detect exactly events of known malicious, anomalous or otherwise suspicious traffic based on rich rule set which covers most of critical security cases

-- Using DPI to discover apprearance and recovery session over 3000 applications which are popuplar in home, office, industrial control enviroments: Web services, VoIP, Instant message and chat, gaming, streaming, mobile, file transferring, remote access, industrial control protocols

-- Automatically extract attached files, metadata around context of events to forensic

 - Automaticaly update rules for newest security cases from trursted and experienced sources

+- Automatically extract attached files, metadata around context of events to validate

+3. Detect unknown attack by analysis-driven NIDS

+- Using DPI to discover extract session data, transaction data of over 3000 applications in home, office, industrial control enviroments: Web services, VoIP, Instant message and chat, gaming, streaming, mobile, file transferring, remote access, industrial control protocols.
+This feature allows to find threat embbeded in normal protocols

-3. Powerful analysis framework
+4. Powerful analysis framework

 - Alert continuously and impressively of events on dashboard